ernvk23/linux-distro-setup/README.md

 ***Note***: This script is designed to run only on the listed `Fedora, Debian, and Ubuntu` distributions using the `GNOME` desktop environment.
 It includes a check to prevent execution on other platforms, but you can modify the script to suit your specific needs.

 ### Motivation
-This script was born out of a bit of ADHD and the desire to periodically clean install the Linux distro I'll be using for a while, as well as for migrating to a new stable major release.
+This script was born from the desire to periodically clean install the Linux distro I'll be using for a while, as well as for migrating to a new stable major release.
 I use it mainly with Fedora (daily driver) and Debian (WSL2).
 Somehow, I used to enjoy the painful yet oddly enjoyable process of setting everything up each time, but I eventually got tired of it, and this script now aims to automate all those repetitive tasks.

 ### Disclaimer
 Always review scripts before running them on your system.
 While this script aims to automate the setup process, it's essential to understand what it does and ensure it aligns with your requirements and expectations.